 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless we are quoting a source that uses a different translation.]

 In the NIV Bible, a footnote regarding 2 Peter 3:9 states, “God’s seeming delay in bringing about the consummation of all things is a result not of indifference but of patience in waiting for all who will come to repentance.”
-In other words, this verse of scripture indicates that God wants to give people plenty of time to repent and receive His gift of eternal salvation before He brings judgment on mankind.
+In other words, this verse of scripture indicates that God wants to give many more people ample time to repent and receive His gift of eternal salvation before He brings judgment on mankind.

 Barnes’ Notes on the Whole Bible supports this point of view.
 Barnes says 2 Peter 3:9 indicates that God wants to give human beings “ample opportunity” to obtain eternal salvation, as follows: